Albanian Battalion

 Over 1,000 Himariot and Morean Albanians moved to Russia in 1774, and continued until 1776.
 After the union of Crimea with Russia, Albanian emigrants, together with Greek immigrants, settled in various villages, including Odessa.
 Another migration wave could have of occurred during Russian rule in Corfu in the years 1799–1807, when a unit called the "Albanian hunters" was formed under Admiral Ushakov.

 On March 28, 1775, an Albanian battalion, mostly from Himara and some from Morea, was formed and served in the Russian fleet.
 They were stationed in the Krec and Enikale fortresses.
 August 3, 1779, the Albanian battalion was renamed to the Greek Battalion, and this led to the schism and reforming of the battalion in April 1795.
-An array of reconfigurations of Albanian soldiers followed, until the final disbanding of the Albanian Ballaclava battalion in 1859.
+An array of reconfigurations of Albanian soldiers followed, until the final disbanding of the Albanian Balaclava battalion in 1859.
 Alternatively, they were also called the 'Greek Battalion' at many points.
 In its total history, the units had served in the Russo-Turkish wars of 1768-1774, 1787-1792, 1806-1812, and in the Crimean War.

 There is also a widespread legend of an 'amazon unit' consisting of the sisters, daughters, and spouses of the Albanian militants of the Ballaclava Battalion.
 They were described as "dressed in Albanian costumes, embroidered with gold and purloins, with ornamented gold and feather on the head, with faces that radiate indescribable grace."